Foundation for Haitian Rehabilitation

 For Non-Rehab Volunteers...

 We welcome application forms in the following areas:

 - Project Management

-Meals will be provided twice a day with typical Haitian cuisine.
+Meals will be provided three times a day with typical Haitian cuisine.

 $450US/person/week for one-week stays ($65/day)